BrianStritch/django-introduction/README.md

         Moving forward we'll talk about how to use built-in Django testing.
         To ensure our code is always working as we expect.

+# __Django Testing__
+    - Like many development languages and frameworks including JavaScript and Python itself.
+        Django has a testing framework available that we can use to create automated tests.
+        That ensure our application is working as expected.
+        When we created the todo app you might have noticed that it provided us by default with a tests.py file.
+        Inside this file you'll find that Django imports the test case class.
+        This class is an extension of the Python standard library module called unit tests.
+        Which provides us with a bunch of methods to assert various things about our code.
+        Such as assert equal assert true assert false and so on.
+        Testing in most programming languages and frameworks is based on these assertions.
+        And we'll use them to test our code in Django as well.
+        To get started let's create a class called test Django which inherits the built-in test case class.
+        Giving us access to all its functionality.
+        Inside our new class.
+Every test will be defined as a method that begins with the word test.
+        I'll create one here called test this thing works.
+        And it will take in self as its only parameter.
+        Self here refers to our test Django class which because it inherits the test case class wi'll have a bunch of pre-built methods and functionality that we can use.
+        For example inside the test this thing works method.
+        I'll use the built-in assert equal method to determine whether one equals zero.
+        Obviously we know one is not equal to zero so this test should fail.
+        To run it we can head to the terminal and use the command python3 manage.py test.
+        Understanding this output is pretty simple.
+        At the very top, there's an F indicating that this test failed and our thing we're expecting to work in fact does not work.
+        Beneath that we see exactly which test failed and why.
+        And at the bottom a summary telling us it ran one test.
+        How long it took and how many failures there were.
+        Let's copy this test a few times.
+        And make some small changes to demonstrate how it would look if there were more I'll call these new tests test this thing worked two three and four.
+        I'll correct the first one so it passes.
+Then we'll make the second one fail.
+        The third will have a syntax error.
+        And the fourth will also fail.
+        Now running Python3 manage.py test again.
+        You'll see there's a dot for the first test which passed.
+        A F for the ones that failed.
+        And an E for the one that had an error.
+        This .F and E syntax is important to understand so you can see how your code is doing quickly and easily.
+        If I update these tests so they all pass and run the tests again.
+        You'll see we get four dots.
+Which is what you want to see because it indicates that all tests ran successfully and they all passed.
+        As you write tests you can use this output to determine which ones are passing and failing and identify any errors in the tests themselves.
+        To finish up let's delete all but the first one here.
+And then rename this file to test views.py If we leave it as tests.py Django will still find it and run our tests.
+        But we can also separate our testing logic in order to keep it organized and easy to manage.
+        As well as to make our tests more independent of one another.
+        So we'll call this one test views.
+And this will be used as the name implies to test our views.
+        Then I'll create another one called test models.
+        And another one for testing forms.
+        Over the next few videos, we'll complete these test files.
+And write tests for our entire application